Social media audit template: Free checklist + guide

 7. Track action items and next steps

-Once you’ve pulled apart all of this information, the final step in the process is to devise a plan for the future.
-Running social media audits quarterly gives you plenty of action items to focus on between now and the next audit.
+Once you've pulled apart all of this information, devise a plan for the future.
+Running quarterly social media audits gives you plenty of action items to focus on between now and the next one.
 For instance:

 • Consider keeping your social media strategy the same if engagement is high.